Alberton, South Australia: History

 Alberton, like Port Adelaide, is rich in historical significance.
 On 7 March 1839, the South Australian Company was granted private subdivision of preliminary section 423.
 Section 423 was sold as 'The Town of Albert' and subsequently became 'Albert Town' after Prince Albert, Prince Consort of Queen Victoria.
 Eventually, 'Alberton' became commonly used and around the turn of the century was officially adopted as the suburb's name.

 With demand for workers at the Port and homes for these workers needed, late in 1840 there were already 61 houses and 235 residents in Alberton.
 The layout of 'Albert Town' originally had provisions for four public squares, two of which still exist.
 St Georges' Square became the site for the Anglican Church while St Andrew's Square was later subdivided and became the site of the Trinity Uniting Church.
-St Patrick's Square and Company Square are today still used as public recreation areas (Couper-Smartt, 2003).
+St Patrick's Square and Company Square are today still used as public recreation areas.

 Many of the streets in Alberton took the names of the original purchasers while others, such as 'Prince', 'Queen' and 'King' Streets reflect their English heritage.

 Alberton Post Office opened on 1 January 1855.

 The District Council of Queenstown and Alberton was established in 1864, bringing dedicated local government to the residents of the two townships either side of the new Port Road.
 In 1898 this council was absorbed by the Corporate Town of Port Adelaide.

 Sport

 Alberton is home to Australian rules football club Port Adelaide, who participate in the national Australian Football League (AFL) and the Adelaide-based South Australian National Football League (SANFL).
 The Alberton Lawn Bowls Club was opened in 1903 at the Alberton Oval as the second oldest lawn bowls club in Adelaide.
-It leased part of the Alberton Oval from the Port Adelaide Council until 1997 when it became an Underlessee of the Port Adelaide Football Club.
+It leased part of the Alberton Oval from the Port Adelaide Council until 1997 when it became an underlessee of the Port Adelaide Football Club.